Capital Gains Property Valuation Services

 For example, if you own a second property, whereby it is sold at a profit from the original purchase price, then potentially you could be liable to pay Capital Gains Tax, net of any annual exemptions.

-When do I need to get a Capital Gains Tax valuation?
+When oo I need to get a Capital Gains Tax (CGT) Valuation?

 A CGT valuation is advised when a property is sold, which may include the following: